charlesjolley/node-ember/README.md

 }
 ```

-In you code, you can load the entire Ember stack by just requiring the package.
+In your code, you can load the entire Ember stack by just requiring the package.
 This will add Ember to the global namespace in your application.

 ```javascript